Beginners Cryptocurrency Wallet Guide: Everything you need to know about wallets

 - If two-factor authentication isn’t enabled or supported, anyone who unlocks your phone has access to your wallet

 Recommended mobile wallets

-The mobile wallets we recommend are MEW, Exodus and Trust Wallet.
-A feature worth noting is that Exodus can sync/pair to your desktop wallet.
+The mobile wallets we recommend are Exodus and Trust Wallet.
+A feature worth noting is that and Exodus can sync/pair to your desktop wallet.

 Find your wallet address on a software wallet

-Your “current” address (aka receiving address) is often visible on all screens in your wallet.
+Your “current” address is usually visible on all screens in your wallet.